Audio Describer

 Services

-Tailored to your needs, I can deliver audio description tracks to be embedded into digital services or delivered live.
-I advise companies in the early stages of developing a show on how to increase the accessibility of their event, including integrated description, touch tours and comprehensive introductory notes.
+Tailored to your requirements, I provide creative solutions to the access needs of your event.
+I can deliver audio description tracks to be embedded into digital services or delivered live.
+I advise companies in the early stages of development on how to increase the accessibility of their event to visually impaired patrons, including integrated description, touch tours, comprehensive introductory notes, exhibit and presentation description, and in-person assistance.

-This is a document that introduces the event, providing background information to the story or the setting.
+I provide comprehensive introductory notes to be delivered to visually impaired audiences.
+This introduces the show, providing background information to the story and the setting.
 It describes any set, props, costumes, characters and how those characters are interrelated.
-It will also deliver access information for the event, giving full details on dates, times and how to attend.
-It is presented as a large print pdf and an MP3 audio file, which can be sent out in advance directly to audience members or made available as a download on the event website.
-From resources provided by the production and the venue, and after viewing the event, I will create comprehensive introductory notes to be delivered to VI audiences.
+It will deliver access information for the performance, giving full details on dates, times, and how to book and attend.
+It is presented as a large print PDF and an MP3 audio file, which can be sent in advance to audience members or made available as a download on the venue website.

-I can write and deliver creative and engaging audio through description of your performance, using resources provided by the production.
+Finally, creative and engaging audio through description of your performance will be scripted and delivered, using resources provided by the production.
 I will liaise with your technical department to make sure that all necessary technical requirements are in place to deliver a seamless and effective service to visually impaired audience members.

-Through description can be added to films of performances which can be streamed or delivered digitally direct to audiences’ homes.
-I use a modified version of Reaper software to embed the audio description track into the film, working with a virtual sound engineer to ensure a high-quality delivery consistent with the tone of the performance.
+Through description can be added to short films, films of performances, corporate films or training videos.
+I use a modified version of Reaper software to embed the audio description track into the film, working with a virtual sound engineer to ensure a high-quality delivery consistent with the tone of the film.

 Charlotte working with a visual impaired audience member on a theatre touch tour, examining the set on stage.